 Academically, Julianne has taught college-level interdisciplinary environmental education for over 10 years, including pioneering the very first academic program in Environmental Arts at New College of California.
 She holds graduate degrees in experiential Environmental Education and Arts and Consciousness Studies.

 Julianne is a pioneer in the field of Forest Ecotherapy.
 Based in the Japanese art and science of Forest Bathing (Shinrin-yoku), Forest Ecotherapy aims to be more than a refreshing walk in the woods with physical and mental health benefits; it means to be deeply impactful and transformative in creating experiential pathways for people to form deep interrelationships with the more-than-human world as a resource and ally of mutual reciprocity and healing.
 Julianne was the former Co-Director of the very first Forest Therapy Guide training program outside of Japan, and has been certified by the International Society of Nature and Forest Medicine in Japan (INFOM).
-Julianne is the Co-Representative of the US Chapter of the International Ecopsychology Society (on Leave for the duration of 2021), where she is Program Director of Forest Ecotherapy, an Ecopsychology Certificate program where she leads trainings in the art of bridging humans with nature, and specifically, trees.
+Julianne is the former Co-Representative of the US Chapter of the International Ecopsychology Society.

 When not on her quest to meet new trees for her next books, she is at home amidst the oak and redwood trees in Sonoma County, California.

 Share with other readers about the TreeGirl Book on GoodReads